tenstad/vault-plugin-auth-jwt-auto-roles/README.md

 plugin](https://github.com/hashicorp/vault-plugin-auth-jwt) requires a role-name to be specified during authentication.
 When authenticated, access is only granted based on the policies of that single role.
 Even though the JWT satisfies multiple roles' bound claims.
-Repeated logins with different role names are thus sometimes required, resulting in access being split over multiple tokens.
+Thus, multiple logins with different role names are required when policies are split across multiple roles, resulting in multiple tokens which cannot be used interchangeably.

 **Solution**: The _jwt-auto-roles_ plugin automatically determines which roles' bound claims a JWT matches.
 It grants access to the union of all the matching